 Ps1: The cost of living in Milan, Rome,Bologna, Firenze, Verona or other bigger and more touristy cities is higher.
-If you plan to move to one of these, we advise to add some 400 Euros at the end.
+If you plan to move to one of these, we advise adding some 600 Euros at the end.

 Ps4: how expensive is it to live in Italy will depend a lot on your lifestyle; but honestly, Italy is a great place for those looking at having a good quality of life without spending much.
 Italy is just amazing and we hope you love it as much as we do!

-Italy cost of living: all expenses broken down
+Italy cost of living 2023: all expenses broken down

 Our rent (Average house price in Italy)

-As most of the things in here, to rent a house in Italy is quite bureaucratic.
-Most of the state agencies ask for a minimum of a two year contract (!).
+As with most of the things here, renting a house in Italy is quite bureaucratic.
+Most of the state agencies ask for a minimum of a two-year contract (!).
 We only wanted a place for three months and really struggled to find one.
 To our luck, the cousin of Tiago’s cousin – a real one this time – works as a state agent and had an apartment which could have been rented for a short period.
-We paid the three months in advance and it was all fine!
+We paid three months in advance and it was all fine!

-The location is perfect, right at Parma’s historical city centre.
+The location is perfect, right in Parma’s historical city centre.
 The apartment was furnished and although small, it was quite comfy.
 We really love it!

-If you are having difficulties to find a place for a short period, check some of these tips:
+If you are having difficulties finding a place for a short period, check some of these tips:

 Talk to some of the local people to know if he or she knows anyone with a room to rent.

-If you plan to live an Italian lifestyle, you can also find something on Workaway, Helpx and Worldpackers (you can get U$10 discount using the promo code “MondayFeelingsWP” on the last one).
-Haven’t you heard of them?
-Peep over some of these posts which explain how these websites can help you save money on your travels!
+If you plan to live an Italian lifestyle, you can also find something on Workaway, Helpx and Worldpackers (you can get a U$10 discount using the promo code “MondayFeelingsWP” on the last one).

 There are mainly 4 major mobile companies over here:

-We heard that Tim and Wind have really poor signal, still we chose Wind for our home internet and we are quite satisfied.
+We heard that Tim and Wind have a really poor signal, still, we chose Wind for our home internet and we are quite satisfied.

 *Update: after six months with Wind, we went to cancel our contract and they are charging us 80 euros to do it.
 Our contract specifically says that we could cancel the contract free of charge after three months, but still, they want us to pay a fine.
 After talking with other people, we found out it’s common for Wind to play this kind of trick, so stay aware.